 How does one renew an expired passport?

-To inquire about the procedure for renewing a passport, the employee should be directed to contact the embassy of the country which issued the passport.
+To inquire about the procedure for renewing a passport, the employee should be directed to contact the embassy of the country that issued the passport.

 Can an individual obtain dependent status for her common law spouse?